lilkirito22/lilkirito22/README.md

 </h1>

-- 🖥️ Computer engineer in training
+- 🖥️ Computer engineer in training, front-end developer but also with back-end knowledge, looking for job